-Lecturer ranks constitute a career ladder, and minimum times in rank are six years, including the year in which the review is occurring. generally requiredfor consideration for promotion (see Section 2); however, early); Early promotion is not routine.
+Lecturer ranks constitute a career ladder, and minimum times in rank are six years, including the year in which the review is occurring.
+Early promotion is not routine.
 Faculty who are performing significantly above the expectation for their current rank may be considered for early promotion to Senior Lecturer during their fourth year in rank, provided that strong justification is presented in the dossier cover letter.

 Successful performance at one rank in and of itself does not necessarily imply having met the criteria for the next rank simply with the passage of time.
-If not submitted in years four or five of appointment, Individuals in a Lecturer rank should be promoted submit their dossier for promotion to Senior Lecturer in the sixth year of employment as a Lecturer.
+Individuals in a Lecturer rank should submit their dossier for promotion to Senior Lecturer in the sixth year of employment as a Lecturer.
 Preliminary consideration should occur, in the normal course, in spring of the fifth year.

-In the event of an unsuccessful promotion case, if a unit head desires to reappoint a Lecturer beyond the sixth year for one terminal year, a dossier containing appropriate documentation of that Lecturer's satisfactory teaching ability and value must be presented to the Office of the Vice President for Instruction and Provost in the fall of the candidate's sixth year after it is reviewed and endorsed by the appropriate Dean.
+In the event of an unsuccessful promotion case, if a unit head desires to reappoint a Lecturer beyond the sixth year, a dossier containing appropriate documentation of that Lecturer's satisfactory teaching ability and value must be presented to the Office of the Vice President for Instruction and Provost in the fall of the candidate's sixth year after it is reviewed and endorsed by the appropriate Dean.
 The date for submission of the reappointment dossier will be set annually by the Office of Faculty Affairs.
-If a recommendation for promotion to the rank of Senior Lecturer is forwarded to the Office of Vice President for Instruction and Provost in a Lecturer's sixth year, the promotion process will replace this reappointment process.
-(See (see Guidelines for Appointment and Promotion of Lecturers).
-Formatted: Strikethrough
+If a recommendation for promotion to the rank of Senior Lecturer is forwarded to the Office of Vice President for Instruction and Provost in a Lecturer's sixth year, the promotion process will replace this reappointment process (see Guidelines for Appointment and Promotion of Lecturers).